-- 1. Provide policies, goals and objectives to guide the development and redevelopment of lands within the City for a period of 25 years. - 2.
+- 1. Provide policies, goals and objectives to guide the development and redevelopment of lands within the City for a period equal to the planning horizon of the County of Grey Official Plan. - 2.
 Promote the health, safety and quality of life for the residents of Owen Sound. - 3.
 Provide policy direction to assist Council in determining criteria for the consideration of development and land use policy. - 4.
 Assist in the coordination and delivery of public services and programs. - 5.
 Inform the City's residents and private interests of local objectives and policies regarding planning and land use matters. - 6.
 Provide a standard for evaluating the achievement of the goals and objectives of this Plan. - 7.
 Guide physical growth within the context of economic, social and environmental matters. - 8.
 Ensure land use planning in the City is consistent with the Provincial Policy Statement. - 9.
 Ensure that land use planning in the City is not in conflict with the Niagara Escarpment Plan. - 10.
 Ensure that land use planning in the City is in conformity with the County of Grey Official Plan.